 In this case, medical treatment may be needed, especially if your condition is painful and interfering with your everyday activities.

-If you’ve experienced any of the following, see your doctor right away:
+If you’ve experienced any of the following, see a doctor right away:

 - congestion lasting longer than 2 weeks

 - congestion accompanied by a high fever lasting more than 3 days

 - green nasal discharge along with sinus pain and fever

 - a weakened immune system, asthma, or emphysema

-You should also see your doctor right away if you’ve had a recent head injury and are now having bloody nasal discharge or a constant flow of clear discharge.
+You should also see a doctor right away if you’ve had a recent head injury and are now having bloody nasal discharge or a constant flow of clear discharge.